Zena4L/Hibernate/README.md

 > To implement this relationship, there are two kinds of relationship in JPA implementation
 > 1. Unidirectional --> only one entity know of the other.
 > 2. Bidirectional --> Both entities knows about each other
-     > To mark an entity as a 1-to-1,you anotate the field with `@OneToOne`
+     > To mark an entity as a 1-to-1,you annotate the field with `@OneToOne`
      > You can use `@JoinColumn` to manipulate the foreign key column
-     > and for Bi-directional, the other end is going to recieved `mappedBy` attribute where
+     > and for Bi-directional, the other end is going to receive `mappedBy` attribute where
      > you have to specify the name of the field on the other end
      > **Whoever that have the `@JoinColumn` is the owning entity**
 >